CollaborativeStudy/CollaborativeStudy.github.io/README.md

 ####Public Landing Page

-This page displays information about Study Buddy for people who are not signed in.
+This page displays information about Collaborative Study for people who are not signed in.
 <img class="ui fluid centered image" src="/screenshots/Chad/public-landing.png">